“I am the Vine. You are the branches,” said the Lord Jesus Christ. John 15:5.

 ‘Every branch in Me that does not bear fruit He takes away: and every branch that bears fruit, He cleanses it in order that it may bring forth more fruit.
 Now you are clean through the Word which I have spoken to you’ Jn 15:2-3.

 20 Oct 2018: No platforming is part of secular puritanism.
 It is a form of boycott practised for a long time by the BDS movement.
-It is becoming commoner in university campuses throughout the world.
+It is becoming commoner on university campuses around the world.
 Institutions of learning where students are meant to learn to interact with contrary views are becoming places where minds are being closed to contrary views.
 It is practised by those who think that they are so important that they must not give credence to opponents by appearing on the same platform with them.
 Richard Dawkins has advocated and practised it, and he has now become a victim of it himself.
 Nicola Sturgeon has no platformed Steve Bannon.
 It seems that we need some Christian input to teach these secular puritans how to tolerate and to debate with those whom they do not like.